cryostatio/cryostatio.github.io/guides/_subsections/store-credentials.md

       summary="(Alternative to Steps 1 and 2) Store Credentials when connecting to a target JVM" image-name="2.3.0/navigate-to-recordings-1.png"
       text="
         Alternatively, credentials may also be stored if you navigate to either the <i>Recordings</i> tab or the <i>Events</i> tab and select a target JVM with authentication enabled.
 The authentication form will appear, prompting you to enter your credentials.
-If you have <a href='#configure-credentials-storage'>configured Backend Credentials Storage</a>, then a new credentials definition with the provided username and password will be stored for this specific target application in the Cryostat keyring.
+If you have <a href='#configure-credentials-storage'>configured Backend Credentials Storage</a>, then a new credential definition with the provided username and password will be stored for this specific target application in the Cryostat keyring.
 If you have configured credentials with the <i>Session</i> option then these entered credentials will <i>not</i> be stored in the Cryostat keyring.
       "
     %}
   </li>